Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,2992.465457,3010.894374.md

 ### Transcript

-> now say something a German no would you believe me if I can if I say I speak Francesc better than Germans just because I've spoken French more even though I'm that it's don't make me do
+> now say something a German no would you believe me if I can if I say I speak Francesc better than Germans just because I've spoken French more even though I'm that it's don't make me do this don't we be alright see can we make